Harsh1t-S/Harsh1t-S/README.md

 * 🎓 Currently studying and working on various academic and personal tech projects.
 * 💻 Building dynamic web experiences and deploying them using modern tools.
 * 🐍 Writing Python scripts for automation, data extraction, and desktop apps.
-* 🎮 When I'm not coding, you can find me playing *Marvel Rivals*, climbing the ranks in *Bomb Party*, or keeping up with the IPL.
+* 🎮 When I'm not coding, you can find me playing a few games.

 ## 🛠️ Tech Stack & Tools